Amala Food Recipe | Easy Nigerian Food | Health Benefits

 Nigerian Amala has the following important nutrients-Carbohydrate, Calcium, Dietary fiber, Copper, Magnesium, Potassium, and Vitamins.

-It is a rich source of carbohydrates owning to the fact that yam is an important source of carbohydrate for many people of the Sub Saharan region particularly in the yam zone of West Africa.
+It is a rich source of carbohydrates because yam is an important source of carbohydrates for many people in the Sub-Saharan region particularly in the yam zone of West Africa.

 Checkout >>> Amala Food Nutritional Values | Health Benefits | Health Risks